Green-Ranger11/standupbento/README.md

 ## 🎯 Features

 - Get analysis on standups
-- Something
+- Plot the standups to be easily grouped
-- Also something lol
+- Hover over clusters to read their messages

 ## 📖 Documentation Details